bitovi/funcunit/README.md

 -->

-FuncUnit tests web applications with a simple jQuery-like syntax.
-Via integration with [Selenium](../guides/funcunit.selenium) and [PhantomJS](../guides/funcunit.phantomjs), you can run the same tests automated.

 The [FuncUnit Getting Started](../guides/started) guide is a quick walkthrough of creating and running a test.

 <h2 id="setup">Set up a test</h2>